Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Experiments and Results

-\ We find that concept activations from later layers are able to predict the model's output with high accuracy (0.95).
-This predictive ability improves throughout layers, which is consistent with previous notions that representations get enriched with task-relevant information as they approach the final layer, where they are used to generate the next token \cite{wang2022interpretability}.
-For \texttt{Llava-1.5}, even concept activations in early layers in some cases are sufficient.
-This is likely due to that model's tendency to predict certain styles nearly all the time, contributing to the poor classification performance observed in Figure \ref{fig:art_style_classification}.
-Furthermore, we experiment with only using the binary representation of concept activations (i.e., after applying the threshold) and find that relying on only the top few activated concepts remains sufficient for predicting model outputs (0.85).
+Concept activations from later layers are better able to predict the model's output, reaching up to 0.95 accuracy at the final layer.
+This is consistent with previous work showing that representations become increasingly task-relevant towards the final layer \cite{wang2022interpretability}.
+Notably, for \texttt{LLaVA-1.5}, even concept activations in early layers are sufficient.
+This is likely due to this model's tendency to predict one-two styles nearly all the time, contributing to the poor classification performance observed.
+We additionally experiment with using the binary representation of concept activations post thresholding, and find that just these top few activated concepts remains sufficient for predicting model output (0.85).